 We are currently evaluating the safety and efficacy of MitoGel, our novel sustained-release formulation of MMC, in UTUC patients pursuant to an ongoing "Compassionate Use" program.
-Of the seven low-grade UTUC patients evaluated in the program to date, four achieved a complete response and three achieved a partial response.
+"Compassionate Use" is the use outside of a clinical trial of an investigational, or not approved, medical product when patient enrollment in a clinical trial is not possible, typically due to patient ineligibility or a lack of ongoing clinical trials.
+Of the nine patients with confirmed low-grade UTUC who have been evaluated endoscopically, or through the use of a nonsurgical viewing instrument to examine the bladder, in the program, six have achieved a complete response and three have achieved a partial response.
 Thus far, MitoGel has been observed to be well-tolerated.
 We have obtained Orphan Drug Designation for MitoGel for the treatment of UTUC.
 We expect to file an investigational new drug, or IND, application for MitoGel with the FDA in the second half of 2016 and, if accepted, to commence a single pivotal, open-label, single-arm Phase 3 clinical trial for the treatment of low-grade UTUC also in the second half of 2016.
 We intend to pursue the FDA's 505(b)(2) regulatory pathway for MitoGel, which is a streamlined, lower-cost and more well-defined pathway to drug approval when compared to traditional drug development.
-We believe that MitoGel has the potential to become the first FDA-approved drug for the treatment of low-grade UTUC and to serve as a first-line chemoablation agent, sparing patients from repeated tumor resection surgeries and potentially reducing the need for kidney and upper urothelial tract removal.
+We believe that MitoGel has the potential to become the first FDA-approved drug for the treatment of low-grade UTUC and to serve as a first-line chemoablation agent, sparing patients from repeated tumor resection surgeries and potentially reducing the need for kidney and upper urothelial tract removal

 In addition, we are currently evaluating the safety and efficacy of VesiGel, our novel sustained-release high dose formulation of MMC, for the treatment of low-grade non-muscle invasive bladder cancer, or NMIBC.
-To date, 18 of 21, or approximately 86%, of the patients evaluated in our ongoing Phase 2a clinical trial who were treated in the VesiGel high dose group (80mg MMC) achieved a complete response.
+To date, 18 of 20, or 90%, of the patients with confirmed low-grade NMIBC evaluated in our ongoing Phase 2a clinical trial who were treated in the VesiGel high dose group (80mg MMC) achieved a complete response.
 Moreover, in the clinical program to date, comprised of the Phase 2a and Phase 1 clinical trials, over 80% of the patients who achieved a complete response and who have been followed for 12 months thereafter remained recurrence free and were able to sustain a durable complete response during those 12 months.
 This compares to approximately 40% of patients who historically have been able to sustain a 12-month durable complete response following transurethral resection of bladder tumor, or TURBT, as first-line treatment.
 We plan to file an IND for VesiGel in the first half of 2017 and, if accepted, to commence a Phase 2b clinical trial for VesiGel, also in the first half of 2017.
 We also intend to pursue a 505(b)(2) regulatory pathway for VesiGel.
 We believe that VesiGel has the potential to replace tumor resection surgery and become the new first-line standard of care for the treatment of low-grade NMIBC to replace tumor resection surgery as first-line treatment.